[Interview] Trump did not misspeak on EU, says commission VP

 By Andrew Rettman and Eric Maurice

-Donald Trump's anti-EU jibes were not slips of the tongue, but signs of a "conflictual" new century in world affairs, a Slovak politician who would lead Europe has said.
+Donald Trump's anti-EU jibes were not slips of the tongue, but signs of a "conflictual" new era in world affairs, a Slovak politician who would lead Europe has said.

 "The words are harmful.
-It it was a kind of slip of the tongue it would be OK.
+If it was a kind of slip of the tongue it would be OK.
 Anybody can make a mistake, but here we see it's a consistent approach of being harsh on the European Union," Maros Sefcovic, a European Commission vice-president, told EUobserver on Wednesday (18 July).

 Join EUobserver today